St. Philip Neri

 A Champion of the Poor

 Philip set out for Rome to study.
 He tutored young students to support himself at the university.
-During his first two years in Rome, Philip spent his time in a solitary life.
+During his first two years in Rome, Philip lived a solitary life.
 He practiced an ascetical way of life.
-During his free time, he visited the churches in Rome and in the catacombs of many saints to pray.
+During his free time, he visited the churches in Rome and the catacombs of many saints to pray.
 While he was praying in one of the catacombs, Philip suddenly realized what God wanted him to do with his life.

 5 Interesting Facts About St. Philip Neri

-- St. Philip Neri is the patron of joy and humor, of Rome and the US Army Special Forces.
+- St. Philip Neri is the patron of joy and humor, Rome, and the US Army Special Forces.

 - When he was young, St. Philip Neri was called “Pippo buono” or “good little Phil”.
 This was because he was a cheerful and attractive lad, popular with all who knew him.